raspberrypilearning/dancing-unicorn-rainbow/en/step_9.md

   switch costume to [costume 2 v]
 ```

 Unicorns are generally good dancers, so make sure you time your unicorn's dance to the speed of your rainbow pattern.
-You can use the `wait`{:class="blockcontrol"} block — make sure the unicorn's wait time matches your rainbow wait time.
+You can use the `wait`{:class="blockcontrol"} block to match the unicorn's wait time to your rainbow's wait time.
 ```blocks
   wait (0.5) secs
   switch costume to [costume 2 v]